 - HOT WHILE IN OPERATION, KEEP CHILDREN, CLOTHING AND FURNITURE AWAY.
 CONTACT MAY CAUSE SKIN BURNS.
-GLOVES MAY BE NEEDED FOR FIREPLACE OPERATION. - USING A FIREPLACE WITH CRACKED OR BROKEN COMPONENTS, SUCH AS GLASS OR FIREBRICKS OR BAFFLES MAY PRODUCE AN UNSAFE CONDITION AND MAY DAMAGE THE FIREPLACE. - OPERATE ONLY WITH DOOR FULLY CLOSED OR FULLY OPEN WITH FIRESCREEN IN PLACE.
-IF DOOR IS LEFT PARTLY OPEN, GAS AND FLAME MAY BE DRAWN OUT OF THE OPENING, CREATING RISKS FROM BOTH FIRE AND SMOKE. - OPEN THE AIR CONTROL FULLY BEFORE OPENING THE LOADING DOOR. - THIS FIREPLACE HAS BEEN TESTED FOR USE WITH AN OPEN DOOR IN CONJUNCTION WITH A FIRESCREEN (VA8420, SOLD SEPARATELY).
-THE DOOR MAY BE OPEN OR FIRESCREEN REMOVED ONLY DURING LIGHTING PROCEDURES OR RELOADING.
-ALWAYS CLOSE THE DOOR OR PUT BACK THE FIRESCREEN AFTER IGNITION.
+GLOVES MAY BE NEEDED FOR THE FIREPLACE OPERATION. - USING A FIREPLACE WITH CRACKED OR BROKEN COMPONENTS, SUCH AS GLASS OR FIREBRICKS OR BAFFLES MAY PRODUCE AN UNSAFE CONDITION AND MAY DAMAGE THE FIREPLACE. - OPERATE ONLY WITH DOORS FULLY CLOSED OR FULLY OPEN WITH FIRESCREEN IN PLACE.
+IF DOORS ARE LEFT PARTLY OPEN, GAS AND FLAME MAY BE DRAWN OUT OF THE OPENING, CREATING RISKS FROM BOTH FIRE AND SMOKE. - OPEN THE AIR CONTROL FULLY BEFORE OPENING THE LOADING DOOR. - THIS FIREPLACE HAS BEEN TESTED FOR USE WITH AN OPEN DOOR IN CONJUNCTION WITH A FIRESCREEN, SOLD SEPARATELY.
+THE DOOR MAY BE OPENED OR FIRESCREEN REMOVED ONLY DURING LIGHTING PROCEDURES OR RELOADING.
+ALWAYS CLOSE THE DOOR OR PUT BACK ON THE FIRESCREEN AFTER IGNITION.
 DO NOT LEAVE THE FIREPLACE UNATTENDED WHEN THE DOOR IS OPENED WITH OR WITHOUT FIRESCREEN. - DO NOT INSTALL THE FIREPLACE OUTDOORS. - THE FIREPLACE AND CHIMNEY MUST BE IN AN ENCLOSURE UP TO THE ATTIC. - NEVER USE GASOLINE, LANTERN FUEL (NAPHTHA), FUEL OIL, MOTOR OIL, KEROSENE, CHARCOAL LIGHTER FLUID, OR SIMILAR LIQUIDS OR AEROSOLS TO START A FIRE IN THIS FIREPLACE.
-KEEP ALL SUCH LIQUIDS OR AEROSOLS WELL AWAY FROM THE FIREPLACE WHILE IT IS IN USE. - DO NOT STORE FUEL WITHIN HEATER MINIMUM INSTALLATION CLEARANCES. - BURN ONLY SEASONED NATURAL FIREWOOD. - DO NOT BURN: - GARBAGE OF ANY KIND, - COAL OR CHARCOAL, - O TREATED, PAINTED OR COATED WOOD, - O PLYWOOD OR PARTICLE BOARD, - FINE PAPER, COLORED PAPER OR CARDBOARD, - SALT WATER DRIFTWOOD, - MANUFACTURED LOGS CONTAINING WAX OR CHEMICAL ADDITIVES, - RAILROAD TIES OR - LIQUIDS SUCH AS KEROSCENE OR DIESEL FUEL TO START A FIRE.
+KEEP ALL SUCH LIQUIDS OR AEROSOLS WELL AWAY FROM THE FIREPLACE WHILE IT IS IN USE. - DO NOT STORE FUEL WITHIN HEATER MINIMUM INSTALLATION CLEARANCES. - BURN ONLY SEASONED NATURAL FIREWOOD. - DO NOT BURN: - GARBAGE OF ANY KIND, - COAL OR CHARCOAL, - O TREATED, PAINTED OR COATED WOOD, - O PLYWOOD OR PARTICLE BOARD, - O FINE PAPER, COLORED PAPER OR CARDBOARD, - SALT WATER DRIFTWOOD, - o MANUFACTURED LOGS CONTAINING WAX OR CHEMICAL ADDITIVES, - o RAILROAD TIES OR - O LIQUIDS SUCH AS KEROSENE OR DIESEL FUEL TO START A FIRE. - THIS APPLIANCE SHOULD BE MAINTAINED AND OPERATED AT ALL TIMES IN ACCORDANCE WITH THESE INSTRUCTIONS.